graybealski/cf-conventions-work/FAQ.md

 These have been derived from the original XML, and as of this writing (2014) are being updated quickly whenever the original XML is changed.
 In fact, the NERC Vocabulary Server is updated simultaneously with the publication of the original XML document.

+<a name="stdnames_deprecation"></a>
+### Are standard names ever removed from use?
+How?
+Standard names can be 'deprecated' to indicate they are no longer recommended for use.
+Existing uses of the name will not cause an error, but new applications should not use a deprecated name.

+Standard names are deprecated when their use becomes ambiguous or confusing, or to say it another way, when they are replaced by one or more terms that are more appropriate (as determined by the standard names community).

+The technical process involving deprecation of a standard name is that it is turned into an alias in the standard names XML file.
+The alias includes a pointer to the standard name most closely replacing the deprecated name.
+The alias is not shown in the HTML table of standard names.
+(As of August 2014, vocabulary servers typically do not show deprecated standard names in their term list, though the NERC Vocabulary Server has a separate list of the deprecated terms.)

 <a name="udunits"></a>
 ## Units in CF (UDUNITS)